 As I said before, the crochet shell stitch is one of my favorite stitch patterns.
 You can use it for so many things, but I especially love it for scarfs.
 I used a chunky yarn and a large hook to work up a pretty, chunky scarf in just a couple of hours.
 And there you have a perfect little gift all ready for the holiday season – no pattern required!
 I love projects like this because I can work on it mindlessly while watching TV or relaxing at night without having to constantly reference a pattern.

 For this scarf, I started with 19 single crochet and my scarf was 3 shells across.
 I just kept on repeating the pattern until my scarf was as long as I wanted.
-I love how quickly it worked out, and I love the look of the shell stitch in this chunky yarn – it’s so cozy!
+It came together SO quickly, which I love, plus how cozy is the shell stitch in this chunky yarn? 😍

 I hope this has helped you learn how to crochet the shell stitch.
 If you have any questions about the stitch, just leave it in the comments, and I will do my best to help!

 If this tutorial was helpful for you and you make your own project using the shell stitch, I would LOVE to see it!
-Share your photos to my facebook page or tag me on instagram or twitter (@persialou), and don’t forget to use the hashtag #persialou for a chance to be featured.
+Share your photos to my facebook page or tag me on instagram or twitter (@persialou).